 Exhibit A: “Snoring” hummingbird

 20. Do you understand how much it would make a person's day if you landed on their shoulder and stayed there long enough for them to take an Instagram picture?
 Like, do you realize how much power you hold?

 That’s what Clark’s Nutcrackers and Gray Jays are for.
 Just climb a mountain with a bunch of snacks, put out your hand, and wait.
 Or you can move to Australia and adopt an orphaned magpie.
 Whichever gets you more street cred.

 21. What's your relationship with squirrels?
 You guys get along?
 I feel like you're coworkers.

-Squirrels steal all the seed out of bird feeders, and they poach California Quail eggs right out the nest.
+Squirrels steal all the seed out of bird feeders, and they poach California Quail eggs.
 Hard pass.

 22. Have you ever blown away in the wind?
 You have hollow bones, right?
 You are like a leaf with a face and I am worried about you.